jruizgit/rules/docs/py/reference.md

 7. In the terminal type `python test.py`
 8. You should see the message: `Hello World`

-Note 1: If you are using [Redis To Go](https://redistogo.com), replace the last line.
+Note: If you are using [Redis To Go](https://redistogo.com), replace the last line.
   ```python
   d.runAll([{'host': 'hostName', 'port': port, 'password': 'password'}]);
   ```